 Our software solution LEAFIO Shelf Efficiency will increase productivity of all departments and employees involved in merchandising, regardless of your business' organizational structure, in several directions at once:

-- monitor planograms in stores without going to the outlets;
+- Monitor planograms in stores remotely without going to the outlets;

 If your company has not yet formed a merchandising department, LEAFIO Shelf Efficiency, in synergy with our support, is an excellent and effective set of tools for its creation and development.